radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-overview/update-an-environment.md

 ---
 # Update an Environment

-When version updates are available for environments in your Environment Operations Center instance, you will receive an *Update Now* notification.
-You can update your environments from the *Environments* home screen or you can update a specific environment from its *Overview* screen.
+When version updates are available for an application running in an environment in your Environment Operations Center instance, you will receive an *Update Now* notification.
+You can update your application from the *Environments* home screen or you can update a specific environment from its *Overview* screen.
 This guide outlines the steps required to update your environments from the *Environments* home screen.
 For details on updating an individual environment from its detailed view, review the environment details guide on [updating an environment](../environment-details/update-environment.md).

 > [!note] Before getting started, make sure you have your current version of Environment Operations Center and the required number of RadiantOne nodes to display for each environment that requires updating.

-## Managing environment updates
+## Managing Application Updates

-When an environment requires updating, an **Update** message displays next to the environment's version number.
+When an application requires updating, an **Update** message displays next to the application's version number.

 ![image description](images/update-alert.png)

 ### Begin update

-Begin the environment update workflow from the home screen by selecting the **Update** message.
+Begin the application update workflow from the home screen by selecting the **Update** message.
 The designated environment page displays, and the **UPDATE** option is avaiable next to the **VERSION** number.
 This also opens the **Update Environment** dialog box.

 ![image description](images/update-alert.png)